 The timeline for your project will also be determined by the size and complexity of your app and the team you choose to work with.
-If you’re aware of the many reasons why mobile app development projects fail, you can plan your timeline and avoid pitfalls.
-Planning your project carefully and doing lots of early research will help keep you on your timeline and improve your chances of success!
+Planning your project carefully, and doing lots of early research, will help keep you on your timeline and improve your chances of success!

 Now that you’ve done some competitive research, created your user personas, developed a basic user flow, and started on your timeline and budget, you’re ready to create a project brief.

 In our next article, we’ll cover the mobile app project brief.
 This is the document you’ll reference when you pitch your project to your partners, cohorts, and software development team.
 Having done your homework, you’re now in good shape to start your project on the right foot.

 Join us next week, here on the LimeTech blog, for Part 3 in this series.
 If you’re already ahead of the game, and ready to discuss your mobile app idea with us, please reach out and we’ll be glad to get the conversation going.

 LimeTech is a creative tech company with a focus on innovation and adaptive change.
 We use technical know-how, design skills, and deep experience in entrepreneurship to help companies advance their business goals.
 Do you need IT planning, mobile app development, web design, or remote work solutions that will take your business to the next level?
 Get in touch today and find out what we can do for you.